D-a-rt/d-art.fixed-price/README.md

 #### Introduction:

-This set of contracts has been developped in order to perform fixed price sale and drop on-chain.
+This set of contracts contain three different types of contract: fa2-editions, fixed-price and fa2-editions-factory (will call it serie-factory).

 #### Prerequisites